chimera-linux/chimera-linux.github.io/community/index.md

 and read its documentation.
 If you need help, you can always ask in one of the official channels.
 See the [Development](/development) page for more.

+Note that AI-generated contributions are **strictly prohibited** and anyone found doing them will be barred from further contributing to the project.

 ## Team

 Project owners have access to every repository and possible other